edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-common.md

 Such scenarios are particularly relevant in the context of the European Health Insurance Card (EHIC), where credentials may be issued to legal representatives—such as parents acting on behalf of their children or guardians representing dependents.
 In contrast, the Portable Document A1 (PD A1) is issued exclusively to the insured worker and does not support formal representation.
 It is inherently linked to the individual's employment and social security affiliation, and must be presented by the holder themselves.

-It is important to note that delegation by the subject, whereby another entity is authorised to present a credential on the subject’s behalf, is not addressed in this section and is treated separately (see chapter 1.9).
+It is important to note that delegation by the subject, whereby another entity is authorised to present a credential on the subject’s behalf, is not addressed in this chapter and is treated separately (see chapter 1.9).

 This layered, role-sensitive approach supports secure, privacy-preserving, and legally sound credential exchanges, while maintaining consistency across national implementations and ensuring compliance with EU-wide standards.